- Documentation

 ||||||||

 The timezone property makes it possible to define the time zone in which the Wrapper will be executed.
 Starting from version 3.5.29, it is advised to use IANA time zone identifiers.
-These identifiers are composed of the name of a continent or ocean and a name of a representative location within this area (typically the name of the largest city).
+These identifiers are composed of the name of a continent or ocean followed by a slash and the name of a representative location within this area (typically the name of the largest city).
 For example, 'America/Los_Angeles' represents the timezone of Pacific Time.
 A full list of the identifiers can be found here.
+Other possible values are 'UTC', optionally followed by '+(-)hhmm', to specify the offset to the Coordinated Universal Time, or 'SYSTEM' (3.5.46) to specify the local time zone of the system on which the Wrapper is running.
 For backward compatibility, a list of time zone abbreviations (e.g. MST, GMT, JST, etc.) is also supported.
 However, Java deprecated these because the same abbreviation is sometimes used to represent several time zones.
 It is not recommended to use them in the Wrapper configuration because the same code may lead to different interpretations depending on the operating system.
 With IANA time zones, the same configuration will always produce the same time regardless of the platform.

 wrapper.timezone.folder |